-- 4.37 The appropriate route for deciding on a planning application is set out in Camden's scheme of delegation.
-The two main routes are by: - delegated powers - where there are outstanding objections to an application recommended for approval, the advice of our Members' Briefing Panel will be sought on the route for determination
+4.37 The appropriate route for deciding on a planning application is set out in Camden's scheme of delegation.
+Whilst some applications must automatically be referred to Planning Committee, the majority are dealt with under delegated powers.
+Applications which are not automatically referable to committee but where there are outstanding objections and the application is recommended for approval, the advice of our Members' Briefing Panel will be sought on the route for determination.